France

 What's new

-The SNBC provides the long-term greenhouse gas emissions trajectory, i.e. the trajectory to achieve carbon neutrality by 2050 in accordance with the Paris Agreement.
+The SNBC provides the long-term greenhouse gas emissions trajectory, i.e. the trajectory to achieve carbon neutrality by 2050 in accordance with what EU countries decided together in order to meet the targets of the Paris Agreement.
 It also defines intermediate targets, called carbon budgets.
-In April 2020, the carbon budgets for the periods 2019-2023, 2024-2028 and 2029-2033 were set by the SNBC2.
+A third version of the SNBC (SNBC3) is currently being drafted.
+It will update the carbon budgets for the periods 2024–2028 and 2029–2033 and set a carbon budget for the period 2034–2038.